Can we detect a human's emotion given their messages on social media?

 Inference

 An important feature of the preprocessing layers provided by Keras is that they can be included inside a tf.keras.Model.
 We will export an inference model by including the text_vectorization layer on top of our_model.
-This will allow our inference model to directly operate on raw strings.# inference stage for i, text in enumerate(text_batch[:5]):The prediction results are not perfect but not below the par for a simple model like ours.
-We can improve this performance with models that consider word order like LSTM or even those that use Transformers or word-embedding layers.label = label_batch[i].numpy()[None, ...] print(f"Abstract: {text}") print(f"Label(s): {invert_multi_hot(label[0])}") predicted_proba = [proba for proba in predicted_probabilities[i]] predicted_label = [ x for _, x in sorted( zip(predicted_probabilities[i], lookup.get_vocabulary()), key=lambda pair: pair[0], reverse=True, ) ][:1] print(f"Predicted Label(s): ({', '.join([label for label in predicted_label])})") print(" ")
+This will allow our inference model to directly operate on raw strings.# inference stage for i, text in enumerate(text_batch[:5]):label = label_batch[i].numpy()[None, ...] print(f"Abstract: {text}") print(f"Label(s): {invert_multi_hot(label[0])}") predicted_proba = [proba for proba in predicted_probabilities[i]] predicted_label = [ x for _, x in sorted( zip(predicted_probabilities[i], lookup.get_vocabulary()), key=lambda pair: pair[0], reverse=True, ) ][:1] print(f"Predicted Label(s): ({', '.join([label for label in predicted_label])})") print(" ")